MayssenBHA/Oral-Diseases-Classification/README.md

-# 🦷 Oral Disease Detection using EfficientNet (Improved V1)
+# 🦷 Oral Disease Classification using EfficientNet

 This project focuses on detecting and classifying oral diseases from medical images using deep learning.
 After experimenting with multiple models including **ResNet18** and **Vision Transformers**, **EfficientNet** provided the best performance in terms of accuracy and generalization.